Post Remediation Verification (PRV)

 Important Considerations

-A Post-Remediation Evaluation reflects environmental conditions present at the time of evaluation.
+A Post Remediation Verification reflects environmental conditions present at the time of the verification.
 It does not guarantee future conditions.

 If conditions are identified that do not meet defined objectives, findings will be documented so that corrective action can be taken before the project is considered complete and containment is removed.